A part of U.S. Beat It history through the eyes of the founder Roos Verboog

 A close group of 30 boys and girls emerged soon and all their roomies and study buddies were invited to join.
 I met Anja Cheriakova, Anouk van Loon, Sanne van Leeuwen, Mark Bakker and Wicher Minnaart via ‘squash tossen’.
 They encouraged me to found U.S. Beat It in cooperation with them!

-At may 28th 2008 the notarial act was signed at Bunnik and U.S. Beat It was official.
+At may 28th 2008 the notarial act was signed in Bunnik and U.S. Beat It was official.
 What awesome stuff we’ve been doing: a hitchhiking weekend to Leipzig, the Christmasmans and Christmaselfs tournament, squash battle of the cities, great parties and of course a lot of squashing!!
 These are the type of activities which are returning year after year!

 I can still remember the fantastic and long brainstorm sessions and meetings, with Mark, Wicher and Anja, together with the bottles of wine and the Indonesian takeaway.
 Since founding an association is relatively easy, but then… Arranging training, including trainers, creating the squashladder, giving form to the club nights, plan parties, organize a hitchhiking weekend etc. That costs a lot of time and energy!